-The Risk and Capital Management Committee (the "RCMC") is the committee of the Board responsible for supporting the Board in the performance of its functions related to Itaú's risk and capital management.
-Upon the recommendation of the RCMC, the Board met and delegated responsibility to approve the U.S. Resolution Plan to the Head of U.S. Operations of Itaú.
-The Head of U.S. Operations is responsible and accountable for the development, maintenance and filing of the U.S. Resolution Plan, with prior revision and approval by the Director of Capital and Risk Management of IU Holding.
+By delegation from Itaú's Board, the Head of U.S. Operations is responsible and accountable for the development, maintenance and filing of the U.S. Resolution Plan, with prior revision and approval by the Director of Capital and Risk Management of IU Holding.

-An initial draft of the 2014 U.S. Resolution Plan was submitted to the members of the RP Team and the U.S. CEOs and executives on November 13, 2014 for their review.
-A revised draft was circulated on December 1st, 2014 for prior approval by the Director of Capital and Risk Management of IU Holding.
-The final plan was approved by the Head of U.S. Operations on December 19, 2014.
+An initial draft of the 2015 U.S. Resolution Plan was submitted to the U.S. CEOs and executives as well as the Head of U.S. Operations on October 30, 2015 for their review.
+The Head of U.S. Operations approved the Plan on November 4, 2015.
+The Director of Capital and Risk Management of IU Holding also approved the plan on December 3, 2015.